Storytelling (film)

 Storytelling is a 2001 American comedy-drama film written and directed by Todd Solondz.
+It stars Selma Blair, Leo Fitzpatrick, Paul Giamatti, Mark Webber, Robert Wisdom, Xander Berkeley, Aleksa Palladino, Julie Hagerty, Lupe Ontiveros, Franka Potente, and John Goodman.
 It features original music by Belle & Sebastian, later compiled on the album Storytelling.
 It was screened in the Un Certain Regard section at the 2001 Cannes Film Festival.

 Plot

 The film consists of two stories that are unrelated and have different actors, titled "Fiction" and "Non-Fiction".
 College and high school serve as the backdrop for these two stories about dysfunction and personal turmoil.